fastify/fastify-reply-from/README.md

 })
 ```

-You can also use with BalancedPool
+You can also use with BalancedPool:
  ```js
 proxy.register(require('@fastify/reply-from'), {
   base: [